-Authorize user with Facebok
+Authorize user with Facebook

-Open OAuth2 Connector and select OAuth2 Authorize:
+Go to the OAuth2 Connector, and select OAuth2 Provider.

+oauth provider that we created before.
+For the Scopes, click Add New Scopes.
 We’d like to access the user’s email, so we can compare it with the users database table later, so we enter

-NOTE: the user email is available in the users default public profile info, so it does not require your app to be verified.
-You can learn more about the available data, required permissions and how to use them in Facebook Docs.
+NOTE: the user email is available in the user’s default public profile info, so it does not require your app to be verified.
+You can learn more about the available data, required permissions, and how to use them in Facebook Docs.

 In the API URL field add

+oauth.
 In the Query Parameters add Name:

 fields and a Value for it:

-Save your server action, and click the Open In Browser button:
+Save your server action, and click the Open In Browser button.

-You will see the response from the steps we just setup.
+You will see the response from the steps we just set up.
 We need to copy everything inside the

-"data": in the returned JSON response, just as shown on the screenshot:
+"data": in the returned JSON response, just as shown on the screenshot.

-Then, back to the Server Connect panel, click the Define API Schema button:
+Then, back to the Server Connect panel, click the Define API Schema button.

-Check if user exists in the database
+Check if the user exists in the database

-Now as we’ve setup Facebook authorization and have access to the user details, we can check if he/she already exists in our database.
+Now as we’ve set up Facebook authorization and have access to the user details, we can check if he/she already exists in our database.

 After the API Action step add a Database Connection and a Single Query steps.
 You already know how to do this, so we skip these two steps.

 We want to check if the user exists in the database.
-We will do this check by his/her email, so select the email column from your database table, select equal to and click the dynamic data picker icon:
+We will do this check by his/her email, so select the email column from your database table, select equal to and click the dynamic data picker icon.

-We want to check the user’s Facebook email returned by the API Action, so select API > data > email:
+We want to check the user’s Facebook email returned by the API Action, so select API > data > email.

-Click the dynamic data picker icon, to select an expression for the condition:
+Click the dynamic data picker icon, to select an expression for the condition.

-Select the single query as a condition:
+Select the single query as a condition.

 If the query returns a result - the condition will be trued, if no record is returned (i.e. no user found) the condition will be false.